marcomeneghini/PaymentGateway/README.md

     "paymentRequestId": "908a22f4-70cc-4f5b-972b-dd265dd0c8f5"
 }
 ```
-this emasn the payment has been processed correctly and the reference to retrieve the status is paymentRequestId
+this means the payment has been processed correctly and the reference to retrieve the status is paymentRequestId
 ### Get the result
 To retrieve the result of the transaction (it will be processed asyncronously), with Postaman in anoter tab perform a GET to the following url: